Nicky-nn/Nicky-nn/README.md

 <h1 align="center">Hi <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Hi.gif" width="35" />, I'm Nick</h1>
-<h3 align="center">I'm Nick Russell, a 21-year-old Bolivian Independent FullStack Developer, a weird guy who likes to do weird things with technologies and related to design, developing experiences and web applications.
+<h3 align="center">I'm Nick Russell, a <AGE>-year-old Bolivian Independent FullStack Developer, a weird guy who likes to do weird things with technologies and related to design, developing experiences and web applications.
 When I'm not working or playing, I plan how to escape from the University.</h3>

 - 👨‍💻 All of my projects are available at [https://nick-russell.vercel.app/](https://nick-russell.vercel.app/) <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">